guidocordoni/APHA_META/README.md

 It's suggested to use at least a 16 cores machine with 128GB memory.
 It will not stop running if you are using a 4 core machine but it can take a very long time to get the results.
 REMEMBER TO CHANGE THE NUMBER OF THREADS VALUE ACCORDING TO YOUR CORE AVAILABILITY (default is set to 16 cores)

+SCRIPT UNDER DEVELOPMENT
+KNOWN ISSUES:
+1) Krona graphs are not taxonomically organised leading to an over fitted Krona graph.